 - 1 12-ounce package fresh cranberries

-- 1 cup sugar
+- 1 cup of sugar

-- juice and zest from one tangerine
+- juice and zest from one tangerine or Mandarin orange

-Place cranberries in 8x8x2-inch glass baking dish.
-Sprinkle sugar, then juice and zest from tangerine over.
+Place cranberries in glass Pyrex pie plate.
+Sprinkle sugar, then juice, then strips of zest.
+Do not stir.
 Cover tightly with foil.
 Place a large piece of foil, with the edges turned up, on the rack below, in case of overflow.

 Bake until juices form and cranberries are very soft, about 1 hour.

-Uncover; mix in liqueur.
+Remove from oven, uncover; mix in liqueur.
 Cover and refrigerate until very cold, about 4 hours.
 Can be prepared several days ahead.
 Keep chilled.

 You know I’ll be bringing this to our Throwback Thursday #21 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, and Moi!
 That’s right – me!
 Click over to our Throwback Thursday post for rules and more info or just click on the blue leapfrog, below, to view all the posts or enter your own!

 As always, to view the link party or add a link, click on the little blue button below!

 I’m also taking this to Fiesta Friday 102, hosted by Angie of the Novice Gardener!
 Thanks, Angie, for all you do!
 She’s backed up by two fantastic bloggers, Elaine @ foodbod and Julie @ Hostess at Heart.